Corymbia tessellaris: Description

 Corymbia tessellaris is a tree that typically grows to a height of 30–35 m and forms a lignotuber.
-The trunk is almost always straight, making up a half to two thirds of the total tree height, with a crown of slender branches.
+The trunk is almost always straight, making up half to two thirds of the total tree height, with a crown of slender branches.
 It has rough, tessellated greyish bark on the lower 1–4 m of the trunk, abruptly changing to smooth whitish bark above.
 Young plants and coppice regrowth have lance-shaped leaves that are arranged in opposite pairs at first, 55–110 mm long and 10–20 mm wide, tapering to a short petiole or sessile.
 Adult leaves are arranged alternately, the same shade of green to greyish on both sides, narrow lance-shaped to linear, 90–240 mm long and 6–25 mm wide on a petiole 5–15 mm long.

 The flower buds are arranged on the ends of branchlets on a branched peduncle 2–7 mm long, each branch of the peduncle with three or seven buds on pedicels 1–4 mm long.
 Mature buds are oval to pear-shaped, 4–6 mm long and 3–5 mm wide with a rounded operculum, often with a small point on the tip.
 Flowering mainly occurs between October and January and the flowers are white.
 The fruit is a cylindrical or urn-shaped, thin-walled capsule 6–12 mm long and 6–10 mm wide on a pedicel 1–3 mm long and with the valves enclosed in the fruit.

 Taxonomy

-Carbeen was first formally described in 1859 by Ferdinand von Mueller who gave it the name Eucalyptus tessellaris in Journal of the Proceedings of the Linnean Society, Botany.
+Carbeen was first formally described in 1859 by Ferdinand von Mueller, who gave it the name Eucalyptus tessellaris in the Journal of the Proceedings of the Linnean Society, Botany.
 In 1995, Ken Hill and Lawrie Johnson changed the name to Corymbia tessellaris, publishing the change in the journal Telopea.